QuiiBz/sherif/README.md

 # Ignore only the specific dependency version mismatch
 sherif -i react@17.0.2 -i next@13.2.4

+# Ignore all versions mismatch of dependencies that starts with @next/
+sherif -i @next/*

 # Completely ignore all versions mismatch of these dependencies
 sherif -i react -i next
 ```